All the locations of interest on an interactive NZ map

 Read the latest news, including rolling updates of breaking Covid news, here.

-These maps give you a number of ways to look at all the places of interest linked to the current delta Covid-19 outbreak.
-The first two maps on this page show when the location of interest was added to the list by the Ministry of Health, and the third map shows the time and date of exposure for all the locations of interest.
+These maps allow you to look at all the places of interest linked to the current delta Covid-19 outbreak.
+The first map on this page shows when the location of interest was added to the list by the Ministry of Health, and the second map shows the time and date of exposure for all the locations of interest.

+Also included is a searchable database of all locations of interest, and a chart showing the number of locations of interest by date of potential exposure event.

 Use the buttons on the top right of the map to turn options on and off.